-At the first stage, your application will be reviewed in the context of others at your relative career stage (recent PhD, advanced assistant professor, etc.) in your discipline.
+At the first stage, your application will be reviewed in the context of your own field of research, by scholars working within your discipline or in closely related fields.
 In the second stage, your application will be judged against others in various disciplines.

 To address experts in your field, explain why this project offers insight into the issues of your discipline, and make clear what question or problem is being addressed.
 In addition, though, be sure to explain any terms that might not be familiar to those outside your field or subfield, and discuss the significance of your project within your field.
 In a section of the application separate from the body of the proposal, you are also asked to address the significance of your proposed project for the humanities.

 The portion of the proposal that should be devoted to its constituent parts varies according to the proposed project.
 An important part of the application process is gauging the most central elements of your project and presenting those elements to your best advantage within the specified word/page limit.